Skip to content

 #6.
 Life is Strange

 Max Caulfield, a photography student in Oregon, discovers she can rewind time.
-Life is Strange stretches across five episodes, each about 2-3 hours long.
-Your choices cascade across the full season, and two major endings force deeply difficult decisions.
+Life is Strange stretches across five episodes, each running 2-3 hours, and the choices you make cascade across the full season.
+Two major endings force a deeply hard call in the final hour.

-This is the longest game on the list.
-The time-rewind mechanic means you can see the immediate result of every choice before committing.
-We tested both ending paths on PlayStation and found that the emotional payoff works regardless of which you pick.
-If you enjoy games like The Walking Dead for their tough moral choices, Life is Strange delivers that same pressure.
+This is the longest game on the list at 12-15 hours.
+We tested both ending paths on PlayStation 5 and the emotional payoff lands either way.
+If you enjoy games like The Walking Dead for their tough moral choices, Life is Strange delivers the same pressure with a softer aesthetic.

 Available on: PC, PlayStation, Xbox, Nintendo Switch, mobile